 Monday, May 5, 2014, 2–3 p.m

 - Recognize the causes and diagnostic features of common non-variceal complications of cirrhosis.

 - Define the natural history and impact of non-variceal complications of cirrhosis on outcomes in patients.

 - Apply the current state of the art in prevention and therapy of non-variceal complications of cirrhosis.

 Other AASLD Programming

-Research/Topic Fora, held Sunday, May 19–Tuesday, May 21, will present opportunities for presentation of original research and exchange of ideas and data.
-Topics include Autoimmune/Cholestatic Liver Disease, Cell and Molecular Biology, Hepatitis B and C, Liver Transplantation, NASH/ASH and Viral Hepatitis.
+Research/Topic Fora, held Sunday, May 4–Tuesday, May 6, 2014, will present opportunities for presentation of original research and exchange of ideas and data.
+Topics include Autoimmune/cholestatic Liver Disease, Cell and Molecular Biology, Hepatitis B and C, Liver Transplantation, NASH/ASH and Viral hepatitis.

 AASLD General Learning Objectives